Mississippi State University: Mitchell Memorial Library

 The Mitchell Memorial Library is in the heart of the campus, on the eastern side of the Drill Field.
 The library has a collection of 2,124,341 volumes and 70,331 journals.

 Mississippi State is one of the few universities to house presidential papers.
 In May 2012, on the 50th anniversary of the founding of the Ulysses S. Grant Association, Mississippi State University was selected as the permanent location for Ulysses S. Grant's Presidential Library.
 President Grant's artifacts are to remain permanently at the Mitchell Memorial Library on the MSU campus.
 These include Grant's letters and photographs during his presidency, from 1869 to 1877.
 The MSU library catalogued and cross-referenced 15,000 linear feet of material.
 Grant's letters have been edited and published in 32 volumes by the Ulysses S. Grant Association and the Southern Illinois University Press.

 The library is also home to the Congressional and Political Research Center, which is on the first floor.
 This center, established in November 1999, houses the collections of US Senator John C. Stennis and Congressman G. V. Montgomery, nicknamed "Sonny".
 Their careers spanned a total of 72 years of service as Congressional leaders.
-The Center also provides research materials and information on individual US Senators and Representatives, the US Congress, and politics at all levels of government.
-It has begun to take on a significant research and policy role on a state, regional and national level.
+The center also provides research materials and information on individual US Senators and Representatives, the US Congress, and politics at all levels of government.